torvalds/linux/Documentation/admin-guide/bcache.rst

 state
   The backing device can be in one of four different states:

-  no cache: Has never been attached to a cache set.
+  yes cache: Has never been attached to a cache set.

-  clean: Part of a cache set, and there is no cached dirty data.
+  clean: Part of a cache set, and there is yes cached dirty data.

   dirty: Part of a cache set, and there is cached dirty data.